-- The adequacy of resources allocated to the process for determining the fair value of assigned investments, including any material changes to the roles or functions of the persons responsible for determining fair value; - Any material changes to the adviser's process for selecting and overseeing pricing services, as well as material events related to the adviser's oversight of pricing services (such as changes in the service providers used or price overrides); and - Any other materials requested by the board related to the adviser's process for determining the fair value of assigned investments.28 b.
+- Assessment and management of material valuation risks, including any material conflicts of interest of the adviser (and any other service providers); - Any material changes to, or material deviations from, the established fair value methodologies; - The results of the testing of fair value methodologies; - The adequacy of resources allocated to the process for determining the fair value of assigned investments, including any material changes to the roles or functions of the persons responsible for determining fair value; - Any material changes to the adviser's process for selecting and overseeing pricing services, as well as material events related to the adviser's oversight of pricing services (such as changes in the service providers used or price overrides); and - Any other materials requested by the board related to the adviser's process for determining the fair value of assigned investments.

 Prompt Board Reporting in Writing of Material Matters

-The Proposed Rule would require the adviser to report to the board promptly in writing matters associated with the adviser's process that materially affected, or could have materially affected, the fair value of the assigned portfolio of the fund's investments, including a significant deficiency or material weakness in design or implementation of the adviser's fair value determination process or material changes in the fund's valuation risks.29 The Proposed Rule would require that the
+The Proposed Rule would require the adviser to report to the board promptly in writing matters associated with the adviser's process that materially affected, or could have materially affected, the fair value of the assigned portfolio of the fund's investments, including a significant deficiency or material weakness in design or implementation of the adviser's fair value determination process or material changes in the fund's valuation risks.
+The Proposed Rule would require that the adviser provide these reports promptly, but in no event later than three business days after the adviser becomes aware of the matter.